 Hi!
-I’m Rita Jacques; a nurse who writes from the heart.
+I’m Rita Jacques; a nurse who writes from the heart!

 I’m married to the love of my life, Guy, and have two beautiful daughters, Monique and Giselle.
 And a bichapoo, Sophie.
 I’ve four budgies, all named after the characters in “It’s A Wonderful Life”; George and Mary and their offspring, Janie and Tommy.
-Zuzu lives with Monique and is an annoyance to her cockatiel, Homer.
-There’s also a turtle, Cutie, that’s 26 years old.
-Survives on benign neglect.

 At age 56, I finished the first draft of my book, My Own Calcutta: A Year of Living Generously.
-It involves my first year of working at the homeless shelter, which triggered memoirs from my life, including travel to far off lands.
+It involves my first year of working at the homeless shelter, which triggered memoirs from my life, including travel to far-off lands.

 If you like my blog, you’ll love my future book!
+Stay posted!